Tote Placepot Guide

 Welcome to the ultimate guide to the Tote Placepot, one of the most recognisable and most popular pool bets.
 If you’re seeking a relatively cheap way to have a vested interest in the first six races of a horse racing meeting, then the Placepot is going to be your first bet of the day.

 Besides explaining what the Placepot is and how it works, this page covers everything from Placepot rules and how Tote works out its Placepot dividend to whether you should join a syndicate or go it alone.

-Go in to any bookmaker and you will find hordes of long rectangular papers, covered in numbers and check boxes akin to lottery slips.
-These are the Tote Placepot slips and they are very popular with novice and professional punters alike.
-The Placepot is very popular amongst many punters as it enables them to win large sums of money, for relatively small outlays.
-The bet requires individuals to select horses in the first six races of a meeting, to be placed.
+Visit any high-street bookmaker in the UK and you will find hordes of long rectangular papers, covered in numbers and check boxes akin to lottery slips.
+These are Tote betting slips, and they are very popular with novice and professional punters alike.
+The Tote Placepot is one of the products operated by the UK Tote Group (others include the Tote Jackpot, Scoop 6 and Quadpot).

-How Does it Work?
+How Does a Placepot Work?

 Each meeting has its own Placepot – usually the first six races on the card unless otherwise stated.
 The total amount bet on a Placepot goes into a prize pool which is split by the winners.

 - In fields of 4 runners or less, you have to select the winner.

 - In fields of 5-7, the horse can finish first or second

 - In fields of 8 or more, the horse can finish in the top three.

 - If the race is a 16 runner+ handicap, that extends to the top four.